Ho Chi Minh City, also known as Saigon

 Listed as a UNESCO biosphere reserve, Can Gio is the greenest place to see nearby Ho Chi Minh City.
-After 2.5 hours travelling, what you’ll see is a vast area of mangroves, wetlands and salt marshes.
+After 2.5 hours traveling, what you’ll see is a vast area of mangroves, wetlands and salt marshes.
 Inside “the lungs of Ho Chi Minh City” is a diverse world of flora and fauna with many precious tropical species.
 Highlights to see in Can Gio forest include climbing up the Tang Bong tower to gain an overview of the area, visiting the Monkey Island and sailing into the crocodile lagoons.
-Travellers can also explore Rung Sac Guerilla Base or try tasty seafood in the area to have more fun experience.
+Travelers can also explore Rung Sac Guerilla Base or try tasty seafood in the area to have more fun experience.

 Vung Tau beach

-This beach getaway has long been favoured by Saigon citizens since the French colonial period.
+This beach getaway has long been favored by Saigon citizens since the French colonial period.
 Although the ocean scenery of Vung Tau has nothing more significant than other famous beach towns in Vietnam, the closest distance to Ho Chi Minh City makes its ideal for a day trip.
-The city lies 100km southeast of Saigon centre with a long list of landmarks, including the Jesus Christ Statue, various French-style villas and resorts, well-known Buddhist temples.
+The city lies 100km southeast of Saigon center with a long list of landmarks, including the Jesus Christ Statue, various French-style villas, and resorts, well-known Buddhist temples.
 Thanks to the speedy growth of the tourism industry here, the services are becoming better at a good price.
 However, do not forget to check your bill and negotiate with sellers before opening your wallet as the vendors can be tricky with tourists.

 We hope our information about Ho Chi Minh City has been helpful.
 This article isn’t exhaustive but should help direct you to our sections where we dig deeper into each area of Saigon to help you plan the best vacation possible.